Senior Programmatic Account Manager

 Once a checkout has been completed, we can use sequential messaging to nurture customer loyalty and encourage repeat purchases.
 By correctly segmenting your CRM and integrating it into platforms such as Facebook, you can target them at the right time for repurchase, entering them back into your sequential messaging funnel when they visit the website again.

-It’s not just the ad shown that changes in sequential messaging; the maximum bid we put in also changes.
+It’s not just the advert shown that changes in sequential messaging; the maximum bid we put in also changes.
 The further along the customer buyer journey someone is, the more we’re willing to bid, as we’re more likely to see a sale.

 The more time that passes after an action, the less we are also willing to bid.
 This is because as more time passes, it’s less likely that these users will make a purchase.